shanks-d/path_merger/README.md

 1. Make sure the *Depth* of the topic is set to 6.

 ## Future Work
-Although this package contains a good amount of features, there are a couple things that can make it even better.
+Although this package contains a good amount of features, there are a few things that can make it even better.
+For example, finding a way to measure the smoothness of the merged path to allow for better tuning of weights and parameters.
-- [ ] Remove the need to update the `packageDir` variable in the configuration step.
-- [ ] Measure the smoothness of the merged path to allow for better tuning of weights and parameters.